codesapienbe/instyper/README.md

 - Offline support with Vosk
 - Online models like Whisper & SpeechBrain
 - Non-blocking backend switching for seamless performance
+- Real-time multilingual translation: speak in one language and instantly have text typed in another

 ## Installation